ahmadAzhar98/LIM_damage_part_prediction/README.md

 # Car Inspector
-An image processing foundation model which will detect the damage part of the car and give an estimate repair cost of that particular damaged part.
+An image processing using large image model (LIM) which will detect the damage part of the car and give an estimate repair cost of that particular damaged part.

 # Instructions
 1 - Go to https://makersuite.google.com/ and generate API key for gemini-flash model